keeganskeate/etch/README.md

 ## 📡 Database<a name="database"></a>

-Etch Mobility operates with a NoSQL database, [Firestore](https://firebase.google.com/docs/firestore), by default, however, can be configured with an SQL database.
+ETCH Mobility operates with a NoSQL database, [Firestore](https://firebase.google.com/docs/firestore), by default, however, can be configured with an SQL database.

 If you use an SQL database, then you can build the database models with: